Arunachal: Security forces eliminate 3 NSCN(Angmai) militants in Longding operation

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-According to the officials, security forces have maintained an active presence in the Pongchau area, continuing intensive combing and search operations to neutralize any remaining insurgents and ensure the safety and security of the region
+According to the officials, security forces have maintained an active presence in the Pongchau area, continuing intensive combing and search operations to neutralize any remaining insurgents and ensure the safety and security of the region.